alaserimaha/Connect-the-Arduino-to-the-web/README.md

     connection.send('event-with-string', parameter);

 To see the code file for the entire web page after adding the modifications, you can find it from the attachments above [speech to text HTML file](https://github.com/alaserimaha/Connect-the-Arduino-to-the-web/blob/main/speech.html)

+## 4. Arduino Usage
+At the top of the sketch create an instance of Simple Web Series and add connection speed used in the JavaScript library ( 57600 is the default)

+#include <SimpleWebSerial.h>
+SimpleWebSerial WebSerial;

+void setup() {
+    Serial.begin(57600);
+}